tim-zh/cv/resources/readme.md

 Adform, Aug 2017 - Jun 2019

+Adform is one of top European advertising platforms, it provides Sell Side and Buy Side capabilities to manage ad campaigns and to configure ad serving.
+The core part in this process is Site Tracking, which allows site administrators to use UI to create and customize scripts that serve ad banners and simultaneously track user activity.
+Gathered information is used in reports, similar to Google Analytics.

 - management tools of user activity tracking
 - end-to-end domain REST & GraphQL services development
 - architecture and release planning